Chart Color Schemes

 Penshurst is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Penshurst has one of the highest levels of cultural diversity in the country, with 50.1% of its population born overseas and 55.0% speaking a language other than English at home.
-Christianity is the predominant religion in Penshurst, making up 48.5% of the population.
-However, Hinduism is overrepresented compared to Greater Sydney, comprising 10.5% of Penshurst's population versus 6.5%.
+Penshurst has one of the highest levels of cultural diversity in Australia, with 50.1 percent of its population born overseas and 55.0 percent speaking a language other than English at home.
+Christianity is the predominant religion in Penshurst, accounting for 48.5 percent of people.
+However, Hinduism is more prevalent in Penshurst compared to Greater Sydney, comprising 10.5 percent versus 6.5 percent respectively.

 Frequently Asked Questions - Diversity